Holberton-Uy/hbnb-doc/part2/task_02_user.md

 This diagram shows the interaction between the API, Facade, and Business Logic layer when registering a new user.

-#### Expected Outcome
+## Expected Outcome

 By the end of this task, you should have fully implemented the core user management endpoints, including the ability to create, read, and update users.
-The `DELETE` operation will not be implemented for users in this part.
 The provided implementation guide for the user registration endpoint should serve as a model for implementing the remaining user endpoints as well as endpoints for other entities (e.g., Place, Review, Amenity).
 The functionality should be documented and tested, ensuring that all user-related operations are handled smoothly within the HBnB application.

-#### Resources
+## Resources

 1. [**Flask-RESTx Documentation**](https://flask-restx.readthedocs.io/)
 2. [**Testing REST APIs with cURL**](https://everything.curl.dev/)